 There are investigations, according to which half of the listeners can no longer follow a sentence with more than 13 words.

-With such overlong constructions consultants, but also politicians and university lecturers, for example, violate an iron principle: in many cases their work is to reduce complexity - but not to increase it.
+With such overlong constructions, consultants, but also politicians and university lecturers, for example, violate an iron principle: In many cases, their work consists of reducing complexity - but not increasing it.